-The integrated MSc Green Building (GB) programme concentrates on the skills and knowledge needs of built environment industries within the context of current and emerging environmental issues.
+The integrated MSc Sustainability and Adaptation (SA), Sustainability and Adaptation Planning (SAP), Sustainability and Adaptation in the Built Environment (SABE), Sustainability in Energy Provision and Demand Management (SEPDM) and Green Building (GB) programmes concentrate on a wide range of current energy and environmental issues around energy demand and use within the context of current and emerging environmental issues.
 It is based and run at the Centre for Alternative Technology and offers a unique combination of academic study with practical experience that will equip you with skills that are becoming increasingly important.
-Students must attend the Centre to complete 'onsite / residential' modules, while 'distance-learning' module delivery is offered concurrently.
+Students must attend the Centre to complete 'on-site / residential' modules, while 'distance-learning' module delivery is offered concurrently.
 Flexibility is offered for 'blended learning' options.